bdmac/Seymour/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Inspiration

+Seymour was originally inspired by the [Streama Gem](https://github.com/christospappas/streama).
+Streama did not quite work for my needs though so I began work on this gem instead.
+Many of the core concepts are inspired by Streama.